NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 Error propagation
 ^^^^^^^^^^^^^^^^^

-When the option ``--propagate-errors`` is used, propagate the errors (uncertainties) from the input cameras to the triangulated point for each pair of inlier interest point matches.
+When the option ``--propagate-errors`` is specified, propagate the errors (uncertainties) from the input cameras to the triangulated point for each pair of inlier interest point matches.
 The produced uncertainties will be separated into horizontal and vertical components relative to the datum.
 Statistical